Table of Contents

 • Standardize product, event and customer schemas, then force every tool to adopt or leave.
 No exceptions for legacy vendors.

-• Push event collection through the unified platform where possible, then distribute downstream, so all decisions share the same behavioral data.
+• Collect events through the unified platform when you can, then share that data with other tools.
+This way, all decisions use the same behavioral data.

 • Give ops and BI one shared metrics view that maps straight to finance.
 If FP&A can’t trust it, you’ll never get real credit for AI-driven gains.